bd60/rx-extensions/README.md

     key2: number;
 }

-// declare like a normal subject, optionally declare with a collector reducer and initial reducer value
+// declare like a normal subject, optionally declare with a collector reducer
-// default collector reducer merges partials like {...collected, ...collector}, default init = {}
+// default collector reducer merges partials like {...collected, ...collector}
 const pullSubject = new PullSubject<MyType>();

 // use pull method to register a collector, which needs to return a partial type